intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AZURE_APP_GUIDE.md

 You will learn to do the following:

-* Use the CC32XX Simplelink SDK and Simplelink Microsoft Azure IoT Plugin in CC3235SF to communicate with Azure IoT Hub.
+* Use the CC32XX Simplelink SDK and Simplelink Microsoft Azure IoT Plugin for CC3235SF to communicate with Azure IoT Hub.
 * Use the Intrepid Secure Module (ISM) API in CC3235SF to transmit and receive CAN messages configured from the C Code Interface view of Vehicle Spy Enterprise.
 * Publish received CAN signals in realtime to Azure IoT Hub.